tomkat-cr/data_lakehouse_local_stack/README.md

 Components in the processing layer are responsible for transforming data into a consumable state through data validation, cleanup, normalization, transformation, and enrichment.
 The processing layer provides purpose-built components to perform a variety of transformations, including data warehouse style SQL, big data processing, and near-real-time ETL.

-The processing layer provides the quickest time to market by providing purpose-built components that match the right dataset characteristics (size, format, schema, speed), processing task at hand, and available skillsets (SQL, Spark).
-The processing layer can cost-effectively scale to handle large data volumes and provide components to support schema-on-write, schema-on-read, partitioned datasets, and diverse data formats.
-The processing layer can access the unified Lake House storage interfaces and common catalog, thereby accessing all the data and metadata in the Lake House.
-This has the following benefits:

-Avoids data redundancies, unnecessary data movement, and duplication of ETL code that may result when dealing with a data lake and data warehouse separately
-Reduces time to market.

 ### Data consumption layer

 The data consumption layer is responsible for providing scalable and performant components that use unified Lake House interfaces to access all the data stored in Lake House storage and all the metadata stored in the Lake House catalog.
 It democratizes analytics to enable all personas across an organization by providing purpose-built components that enable analysis methods, including interactive SQL queries, warehouse style analytics, BI dashboards, and ML.